-The U.S. Department of Energy (DOE) is implementing a cleanup program for four groups of properties in the St. Louis area that are contaminated with low levels of radioactivity.
+FUSRAP The St. Louis Site St. Louis, Missouri U.S. DEPARTMENT OF ENERGY Formerly Utilized Sites Remedial Action Program May 1993 The U.S. Department of Energy (DOE) is implementing a cleanup program for four groups of properties in the St. Louis area that are contaminated with low levels of radioactivity.
 The properties are 1) the St. Louis Downtown Site (SLDS), 2) the St. Louis Airport Site (SLAPS), 3), several nearby or "vicinity" properties associated with SLAPS, and 4) the Latty Avenue Properties, which include the Hazelwood Interim Storage Site (HISS).

-The properties, collectively referred to as the St. Louis Site, are among more than 40 sites throughout the U.S. that are being addressed U DOE's Formerly Utilized Sites Remea Action Program (FUSRAP).
+The properties, collectively referred to as the St. Louis Site, are among more than 40 sites throughout the U.S. that are being addressed U.S. Formerly Utilized Sites Remean Action Program (FUSRAP).
 DOE began FUSRAP in 1974 to find, control, and clean up sites where radioactive contamination that exceeds current guidelines remains from the early years of our nation's atomic energy program.
 Other sites have been added to the program by Congress.
 The St. Louis properties were added to FUSRAP at various times between 1981 and 1984.
 How did the sites become contaminated?

 From 1942 to 1957, the Manhattan Engineer District (MED) and Atomic Energy Commission (AEC) contracted with the Mallinckrodt Chemical Works to process uranium compounds at a plant in St. Louis.
 As a result of these activities, parts of the property became contaminated.
-When MED/AEC Operations stopped, the facilities were decontaminated according to the standards at the time.
-However, later investigations showed that a Dortion of the facility retained levels of adioactivity that exceed today's stricter guidelines.
-This purchased the residues and hauled them from SLAPS to a site about one-half mile north on Latty Avenue in Hazelwood.
+When MED/AEC operations stopped, the facilities were decontaminated according to the standards at the time.
+However, later investigations showed that a adioactivity that exceed today's stricter guidelines.
+This portion of the Mallinckrodt propalled the St. Juis Downtown Site JLDS).
+Six vicinity properties also conain areas of residual ontamination.
+In 1946, MED acquired the St. Louis Airport Site (SLAPS), just north of the St. Louis airport, as a storage area for residues and other materials from SLDS.
+In subsequent years, the SLAPS Vicinity Properties became contaminated as the result of erosion and movements of materials.
+In 1966, a private company purchased the residues and hauled them from SLAPS to a site about one-half mile north on Latty Avenue in Hazelwood.
 The residues were stored for several months, then were sold and shipped to another private company in Colorado.
 However, in 1977, surveys showed that the owner had left contamination on the property and that it had begun to spread offsite.
 Even though DOE was not responsible for this contamination, Congress directed that DOE add this site to FUSRAP because of its similarity to other FUSRAP sites.
+In 1984 and 1986, DOE assisted local governments in the excavation of contaminated soil from along Latty Avenue to allow construction of stormwater and sewer of stormwater and sewer lines.
+The contaminated soil was moved to an onsite storage pile.
+The site is now known as the Hazelwood Interim Storage Site (HISS).
+Together, HISS and the remaining offsite contamiated properties are called the Latty Avenue Propercies.